pldubouilh/bluebao/README.md

 ```

 ### build
-depends on `bluetoothctl` at runtime and `gtk3 libappindicator3` for the build. cross distro builds are not so nicely performed because of libc dependency, but a binaries for latest ubuntu and arch are available on github.
+depends on `bluetoothctl` at runtime and `gtk3 libappindicator3` for the build. cross distro builds are not so nicely performed because of libc dependency, but a binaries for latest ubuntu, arch, and ubuntu-lts are available on github.

+### nits
+bluebao calls `bluetoothctl` directly.
+I initially wanted to use dbus, but the endpoint requires root, and I'd rather keep bluebao root-less.